Forms & Resource Center

 - For-profit businesses – each participating center/site must have a minimum of 25% of enrollment or capacity (whichever is less) of participants whose care is paid for with Title XX funds OR a minimum of 25% of children who are eligible for free or reduced price meals.

-If participating based on the 25% Title XX requirement, for-profit businesses must submit a legible photocopy of the current Child Care Provider Agreement between the center/site and the Nebraska Health and Human Services System.
+If participating based on the 25% Title XX or XIX requirement, for-profit businesses must submit a legible photocopy of the current Provider Agreement between the center/site and the Nebraska Health and Human Services System.
 The agreement must be signed by both a center representative and a HHSS representative.
 One must be submitted for each site in the sponsor’s application.

 For-profit businesses must complete and submit the Proprietary For Profit Statement (NDE 01-030) along with the initial application to participate in the CACFP.
 One must be submitted for each site in the sponsor’s application.

-If applying based on 25% Title XX, this statement must include an enrollment roster for the qualifying month and legible photocopies of the HHSS payment document showing which participant’s care was paid for by Title XX funds.
+If applying based on 25% Title XX or XIX, this statement must include an enrollment roster for the qualifying month and legible photocopies of the HHSS payment document showing which participant’s care was paid for by Title XX or XIX funds.

 All child care centers must be licensed by a federal, state or local licensing agency.
 There are exemptions for some types of centers such as Head Start and sites sponsoring the “Area-Eligible” snack program.
 Contact Nutrition Services if you are uncertain of your licensing eligibility.